Discover Top 20 Things to Do in Sheridan, WY

 For 20 of the most remarkable experiences Sheridan has to offer.

-Historic Downtown Sheridan
+Downtown Sheridan Wyoming

 Host to a myriad of events and activities, shows, boutiques, restaurants, coffee shops and bars, Historic Downtown is Sheridan’s grand centerpiece.
 Come for a stroll and enjoy our public art displays, historic buildings, and more.

-Mint Bar
+Neon lights at the Mint Bar

-Map | 151 N Main St.
+View On Map | 151 N Main St.

 High on every visitor’s list of Sheridan experiences is the iconic Mint Bar, Wyoming’s legendary meeting place.
 Serving frosty brews and countless tall tales since 1907, the Mint has become an iconic piece of Sheridan history.
 Although the ice is no longer delivered to the bar via horse and carriage, the rustic cowboy character and tall tales live on.
 I’ll meet you at the Mint, my friend.

-Map | 856 Broadway St.
+View On Map | 856 Broadway St.

 Rich in history, legend and lore, the Historic Sheridan Inn is the former stomping ground of Buffalo Bill and his legendary Wild West Show.
 An iconic treasure of Sheridan since 1893, the Sheridan Inn has recently opened its renovated doors to overnight guests and hungry patrons.
 Reserve your stay in one of the 22 uniquely remodeled suites, or reserve your table at the onsite Open Range Bar & Grill.

-Map | 184 N. Main St.
+View On Map | 184 N. Main St.

 Truly a must-see, King’s Saddlery Museum is one of the best western museums in the nation, showcasing a fabulous collection of cowboy memorabilia including hundreds of saddles, wagons, chaps, spurs, antique gems, Indian artifacts as well as a variety of wild game animals.